lyhh123/MTF-110K/README.md

 # MTF-xxx
-A Comprehensive Dataset for Mixed Text and Formula Recognition in Educational and Scientific Documents
+A Comprehensive Dataset for Mixed Text and Formula Recognition in Educational and Scientific Documents.

+We will release the dataset soon.

 Examples: